languageLearn German Fast for Studienkolleg: Proven Strategies (2026)

 In Studienkolleg terms: B2 means you can follow a lecture delivered in German, read academic-level texts, participate in classroom discussions, and write structured essays with arguments.
 This is the level where you can actually learn mathematics, physics, or economics in German — which is exactly what Studienkolleg requires.

 The gap between B1 and B2 is significant.
-Studies show that reaching B1 from zero takes approximately 350-500 hours of structured learning, while reaching B2 requires 600-800 hours total.
-That means B2 requires roughly twice the investment of B1.
+Studies show that reaching B1 from zero takes approximately 350-500 hours of structured learning.
+Reaching B2 requires 600-800 hours total — roughly twice the investment of B1.
 Understanding this gap is critical for planning your preparation timeline.

 All 22 public Studienkollegs in Germany are tuition-free and therefore highly competitive.
 The trade-off for free education is a more demanding entrance process — including stricter language requirements.